WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 1. Define your core messages and goals

-Before diving into content creation, take a step back and think about the key messages you want to convey.
+Before diving into content creation, take a step back and think about the consistent messages you want to convey.

 What are the main themes or topics you need to cover?
 Who is your target audience?
 And what are your goals – are you looking to educate, entertain, or drive conversions?